vviguie/hugo-website/content/publication/_index.md

 ---

 {{% callout note %}}
-You can select the type **Journal article** if you want to see only the articles published in peer reviewed journals
+You can select the type **Journal article (2)** if you want to see only the articles published in peer reviewed journals
 {{% /callout %}}